ayodeletolu12/Darey.io-PBL/Project3.md

 ![MyTodoAppRunonPort3000](https://user-images.githubusercontent.com/56724044/129100845-5d00aa8b-0d12-4e45-92bb-5600bc5dc2bd.png)

 Assuming no errors when saving all these files, our To-Do app should be ready and fully functional with the functionality discussed earlier: creating a task, deleting a task and viewing all your tasks.

+  The end result is shown on the first page of this project

 ![MyTodoAppOnTheBrowser](https://user-images.githubusercontent.com/56724044/129101081-af06c0f4-64f2-4c70-b4a5-19ddf0e3251e.png)
   ![MyTodoAppOnTheBrowser](https://user-images.githubusercontent.com/56724044/129101379-432a899c-37e3-4766-8493-7814d0127c8c.png)